larry1337/shibboleth-sp/README.md

 6. Afterwards navigate to the following address in your browser: **yourdomain/setup/setup.php** <br>
 <sub>(Note: You have to trust the self-signed certificate)</sub>
 <br><br>
-7. Log into Ilias with the master-password:"homer"
+7. Log into Ilias with the master-password: "homer"
 <br><br>
 8. You will see the Ilias setup page with the List of Clients.
 Now we need a new client.
 Therefore press the blue button "Create New Client" and follow the setup steps.

 	- **Step 1 - Database selection:** <br>
-	Should be: MySQL 5.5x or higher (InnoDB engine)
+	MySQL 5.5x or higher (InnoDB engine)<br>

 	- **Step 2 - Basic Data:** <br>
 	Client ID: "ilias"<br>